mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

     # from wildcards (optional, default: 1800)
     interval_seconds: 1800

+  environments_from_projects:
+    # Whether to trigger a discovery of project environments when
+    # exporter starts (optional, default: true)
+    on_init: true

+    # Whether to attempt retrieving project environments
+    # on a regular basis (optional, default: true)
+    scheduled: true

+    # Interval in seconds to discover project environments
+    # (optional, default: 1800)
+    interval_seconds: 1800

   refs_from_projects:
     # Whether to trigger a discovery of project refs from
     # branches, tags and merge requests when the